groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-03-19-support-for-single-column-table-row-data-bands-in-groupdocs.assembly-for-.net-18.2/index.md

 url: /2018/03/19/support-for-single-column-table-row-data-bands-in-groupdocs.assembly-for-.net-18.2/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['document assembly', 'Document Assembly API', 'GroupDocs Assembly']
+tags: ['document assembly', 'Document Assembly API', 'GroupDocs Assembly', 'GroupDocs.Assembly for .NET']
-categories: ['GroupDocs.Assembly for .NET', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 ![](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-assembly-net.png)[GroupDocs](https://www.groupdocs.com/) team is proudly announcing the support for single-column table-row data bands in monthly release of [GroupDocs.Assembly for .NET](https://products.groupdocs.com/assembly/net)  **18.2**.
 Using the latest version, you can now add single-column table-row data bands in word processing, spreadsheet, presentation, and email messages with HTML and RTF bodies.
 We recommend you to [download](https://downloads.groupdocs.com/assembly/net) and use the latest version of API.